Orbis-SPNDAO/.github/profile/README.md

 We have built a decentralization application (dApp) that facilitates the creation and operation of a data DAO.
 The dApp consists of portals for three types of users:

-End users (prospective and existing DAO members)
-Admin of the DAO
-Subscribers (third-party clients who pay for monthly subscriptions to access aggregated data or analytics reports that the DAO creates)

 ### For consumers/end-users:

 If someone opts in to become a DAO member and to contribute to the data economy, they will be able to upload anonymized credit card transaction data as a .csv file, have it encrypted immediately and store the encrypted data on decentralized storage provided by IPFS.